Burakegekocabay/Learning-Java/README.md

 2000 is not a leap year.
 <br>

-# 05 - Usage of For Loop
+# <a href="https://github.com/Burakegekocabay/Learning-Java/tree/main/05-Usage%20of%20For%20Loop"> 05 - Usage of For Loop </a>
  <h3>Algorithm</h2>
 Type 100 times "I'm learning java" with for loop. <br>
 <h3> Output </h3>